ClimExHandbook/ClimExHandbook/_posts/2019-11-07-optimising-the-study-design.md

 If the site maintenance affects your responses, you might need (yet) another set of controls.</td>
 </tr>
 <tr>
-<td width="249"><em>What <strong>site-scale data</strong> are needed? </em>
+<td style="width: 439px;text-align: left"><em>What <strong>site-scale data</strong> are needed? </em>

 <em> </em>

 <em>How many measurements are needed?</em></td>
-<td width="256">Report all the information needed to situate your study in space, time, and in the relevant ecological context.
+<td style="width: 453px;text-align: left">Report all the information needed to situate your study in space, time, and in the relevant ecological context.
 If you have a heterogeneous system, you likely need more than one measuring point in space (horizontal and vertical) and time.

 &nbsp;